Organizations face an ever-increasing list of statutory, regulatory, contractual, and legal compliance obligations.

 Common compliance requirements

-In today’s complex regulatory environment, organizations must:
+In today’s complex regulatory environment, regulatory compliance requires that organizations:

 - Grapple with the complexities, costs, and overlaps of governance requirements